 That being said, most of the hotels on Bourbon Street offer rooms that face away from the street and look out onto a courtyard.
 Many also provide earplugs in the room, as they’re well aware of the racket that’s going on down on the street!

 Even on regular weekends in the city, it can be difficult and expensive to get one of these sought-after rooms in the best Bourbon Street hotels with balconies.
 Thankfully there are several options for cheap hotels near Bourbon Street.

 Now that you know a bit more about the street and what’s going on there, let’s take a look at where to stay on Bourbon Street.

 Best Hotels on Bourbon Street

 Here are some of the top hotels on or near Bourbon Street.
-To find the price, I searched for a 2-night stay over a normal weekend a few months away.
+To find the price, I searched for a 3-night stay in New Orleans over a normal weekend a few months away.

 Prices are usually lower during the week, and they can be much higher during holiday weekends or big events like Mardi Gras or Jazz Fest.